-Changes in passenger usage vary by operator and operators marked with an asterisk in the chart below have included season ticket compensation for strike days in their data.
+Changes in passenger usage vary by operator.
+Most operators have included season ticket compensation for strike days in their data.
+Those marked with an asterisk in the chart below have not included season ticket compensation for strike days in their data.